-School Meal Program Breakfast is served every school day from 7:30 a.m. to 8:00 a.m.
-Lunch is served every school day from 12:00 p.m. to 12:30 p.m., except when there is an 11:30 a.m. or earlier dismissal.
+School Meal Program Breakfast is served every school day up to 8:10 a.m.
+Lunch is served every school day except when there is an 11:30 a.m. or earlier dismissal.
+Free or reduced price meals are available for qualifying students.
+For an application, contact the high school office.